mlava/export-document/README.md

 - **No image transfer.** Only the alt text is preserved.
 If you need the images, drag them into Roam after the import.
 - **No rollback.** If an import produces the wrong structure, delete the new page and try again with different source formatting.
 - **Italics become Roam's `__italic__` syntax.** Source `*italic*` or `_italic_` converts automatically.
-- **Bold paragraphs in Word that are not true heading styles stay as bold paragraphs.** If you want them treated as headings on import, apply Word's Heading styles first.
+- **Bold paragraphs in Word that are not true heading styles stay as bold paragraphs.** If you want them treated as headings on import, apply Word's Heading styles first.<br><br>

 ## Augmented Headings integration